 3. Any mutually agreed modification of or amendment to the Training Plan shall become part of schedule 8 to the exploitation contract.

 4. [In the case of specific training on Mitigation and the prevention of pollution from the Area, participation of representative of the adjacent coastal State should be ensured.]

-4. Alt 1 [The Training Plan presented by the Contractor must contain proposals of at-sea training as well as capacity building in other areas of relevance such as: Environmental Management, International Law (with a focus on the Convention and the Mining Code, Modeling, Statistics and Marine Spatial Planning.]4.
-4. Alt 2 [The Training Plan presented by the Contractor must contain proposals of at-sea training as well as capacity building in other areas of relevance such as: Environmental Management, International Law (with a focus on the Convention and the Mining Code, Modeling, Statistics and Marine Spatial Planning.]